tony19-sandbox/nuxt-testing-library-demo/README.md

   }
   ```

-  4. Add a `test` directory to contain unit tests.
+  4. Add a `test` directory to contain unit test files, and add the example `.spec.js` shown below.
+Note the location of the test files can be configured with the [`testMatch`](https://jestjs.io/docs/configuration#testmatch-arraystring) or [`testRegex`](https://jestjs.io/docs/configuration#testregex-string--arraystring) setting in `jest.config.js`.

   For example:

   ```js
   // <rootDir>/test/Logo.spec.js